Investing Taxes in Germany (2026):

 What is the Vorabpauschale and how does it work?

 The Vorabpauschale is an annual advance tax on accumulating ETFs, introduced in 2018.
-Each January, your broker calculates a notional taxable amount (Basisertrag) based on your fund’s value at year-start, the official Basiszins, and a 70% factor.
+Each January, your broker calculates a notional taxable amount (Basisertrag) based on your fund’s value at year-start, the official Basiszins published annually by the BMF, and a 70% factor.
 If the fund grew more than the Basisertrag, you pay tax on the Basisertrag; if it grew less, you pay on the actual gain; if it fell, the Vorabpauschale is zero.
 After Teilfreistellung and the Freistellungsauftrag, the annual bill is typically modest.
 Your broker deducts it automatically from your cash balance and credits it against your capital gain when you eventually sell.
+The Basiszins has risen from near-zero in 2021–2022, so keep a cash buffer each January to avoid your broker selling ETF units to cover it.

 What is the Freistellungsauftrag in Germany?